-The Midwestern Regional Climate Center is a cooperative program between the National Climatic Data Center (NCDC) and the Illinois State Water Survey in Champaign, Illinois.
-Our center is a partner in a national climate service program that includes NCDC, five other Regional Climate Centers, and State Climate Offices.
-The NCDC is part of the Department of Commerce, National Oceanic and Atmospheric Administration (NOAA).
+The Midwestern Regional Climate Center is a cooperative program between the National Centers for Environmental Information (NCEI) and the Illinois State Water Survey in Champaign, Illinois.
+Our center is a partner in a national climate service program that includes NCEI, five other Regional Climate Centers, and State Climate Offices.
+The NCEI is part of the Department of Commerce, National Oceanic and Atmospheric Administration (NOAA).

 The MRCC serves the nine-state Midwest region (Illinois, Indiana, Iowa, Kentucky, Michigan, Minnesota, Missouri, Ohio, and Wisconsin).
 Our services and research help to better explain climate and its impacts on the Midwest, provide practical solutions to specific climate problems, and allow us to develop climate information for the Midwest on climate-sensitive issues such as agriculture, climate change, energy, the environment, human health, risk management, transportation, and water resources.

 |National Oceanic and Atmospheric Administration (NOAA)